cmu-mars/cmu-robotics/documents/p2-cp2.md

   territory.
 What tools and techniques can we bring with us?
 Which of our assumptions fail to hold in reality?
 Lots of interesting findings.
 * Emphasis on fault localisation and efficiency
+  * via test generation (we could build regression tests from observation of the system).

 ### Motivation